Cinegy/TsAnalysis/README.md

 ﻿# Cinegy Transport Stream Analysis Library

-Use this library to analyse MPEGTS (including DVB) transport streams - tested with various streams, from Multicast and File sources, with single- and multi-program streams.
+Use this library to analyze MPEGTS (including DVB) transport streams - tested with various streams, from Multicast and File sources, with single- and multi-program streams.

 ## How easy is it?

-See all of this in action inside the Cinegy TS Analyser tool here: [GitHub] [https://github.com/cinegy/tsanalyser]
+See all of this in action inside the Cinegy TS Analyzer tool here: [GitHub] [https://github.com/cinegy/tsanalyser]

 ## Getting the library